ibm-cloud-docs/key-protect/create-root-keys.md

 # Creating root keys
 {: #create-root-keys}

-You can use {{site.data.keyword.keymanagementservicefull}} to create root keys by using the {{site.data.keyword.keymanagementserviceshort}} GUI, or programmatically with the {{site.data.keyword.keymanagementserviceshort}} API.
+You can use {{site.data.keyword.keymanagementservicefull}} to create root keys by using the {{site.data.keyword.cloud_notm}} console, or programmatically with the {{site.data.keyword.keymanagementserviceshort}} API.
 {: shortdesc}

 Root keys are symmetric key-wrapping keys that are used to protect the security of encrypted data in the cloud.
 For more information about root keys, see [Protecting data with envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).

-## Creating root keys with the GUI
+## Creating root keys in the console
 {: #create-root-key-gui}

-[After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to create a root key with the {{site.data.keyword.keymanagementserviceshort}} GUI.
+[After you create an instance of the service](/docs/key-protect?topic=key-protect-provision), complete the following steps to create a root key in the {{site.data.keyword.cloud_notm}} console.

 If you enable [dual authorization settings for your service instance](/docs/key-protect?topic=key-protect-manage-settings#manage-dual-auth-instance-policies), keep in mind that any keys that you add to the service require an authorization from two users to delete keys.
 {: note}